EllaIca/web_template_with_bootstrap/README.md

-## 1. Project Name
-This is a project for COMP1800 titled ...
+# Project Title

-## 2. Brief Project Description
+## 1. Project Description
+State your app in a nutshell, or one-sentence pitch.
+Give some elaboration on what the core features are.
 This browser based web application to ...

-## 3. Names of Contributors
+## 2. Names of Contributors
-These are the members in our team:
+List team members and/or short bio's here...
 * ...
 * ...
 * ...

-## 4. Technologies Used
+## 3. Technologies and Resources Used
-Technologies used for this project:
-* HTML, CSS
+List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
-* JavaScript
+* HTML, CSS, JavaScript
-* Bootstrap
+* Bootstrap 5.0 (Frontend library)
+* Firebase 8.0 (BAAS - Backend as a Service)
 * ...

-## 5. Complete setup/installion/usage
+## 4. Complete setup/installion/usage
+State what a user needs to do when they come to your project.
+How do others start using your code or application?
 Here are the steps ...
 * ...
 * ...
 * ...

-## 6. Known Bugs
+## 5. Known Bugs and Limitations
 Here are some known bugs:
 * ...
 * ...
 * ...

-## 7. Features for Future
+## 6. Features for Future
 What we'd like to build in the future:
 * ...
 * ...
 * ...

-## 8. Contents of Folder
+## 7. Contents of Folder
 Content of the project folder:

 ```